Make money with your writing: it’s not only doable, it’s an awesome profession that will give you the freedom to live life on your terms.

 If you know who to pitch for blog writing and you’re good at what you do, you can make a very decent income doing it.
 Here’s what you can do with blogging.

-Freelance blogging for brands and small businesses pays off sooner and better (that doesn’t mean you should give up your own blog if that’s what you really want to do, but doing freelance blogging can give you the freedom to work on your own blog, too).
+Freelance blogging for brands and small businesses pays off sooner and better (that doesn’t mean you should give up your own blog if that’s what you really want to do, but doing freelance blogging can give you the freedom and cash to work on your own blog, too).

-Freelance blogging is also referred to as content marketing, and if you combine blog posts with email copywriting and offer these services together to brands, you can make money (and an excellent income at that) as a writer—which will, in turn, give you time to work on your passion writing projects.
+Freelance blogging is also referred to as content marketing, and if you combine blog posts with email copywriting and offer these services together to brands, you can make money, and an excellent income at that, as a writer—which will, in turn, give you time to work on your passion writing projects.

 Investigative journalism more your thing?
 It’s a dying field, but it’s still out there.
 You can write articles for large, national or international newspapers, smaller community newspapers, or you can also provide newsletters for organizations.